madmickstar/restorething/README.md

 Default behaviour
 -----------------
 * The default behaviour of the script is to look for the closest file older (before) than supplied date/time.
 If nothing is found, the script looks for the closest file younger (after) than supplied date/time.
-The default behaviour can be limited to plus/minus hours by supplying `-pm {hours}` argument or changed to only reviewing before or after supplied date/time by using the `-b` or `-a` flags, respectively.
+The default behaviour can be limited to plus/minus hours by supplying `-pm {hours}` argument or changed to only looking before or after supplied date/time by using the `-b` or `-a` flags, respectively.
-* If no hour is supplied the default time value the script uses is 12pm. this canbe changed by using the `-hr {0-24}` argument
+* If no hour is supplied the default time value the script uses is 12pm.
+This can be changed by using the `-hr {0-24}` argument
 * The script will always simulate a restore by default giving the user an opportunity to review any detected warnings.
 By supplying the -ns flag, the user can enable the no simulation mode and do an actual restore, no simulation, no undo.
 * The script will create a directory named restore in the diretory the scrpt is being called from and restore all files recursively inside of it
 * If no syncthing versioning directory is supplied, the default behaviour is to look in the directory the script is being called from.